-Hurricanes bring with them strong winds and heavy rains.
-After these natural forces move through an inhabited area, it may look very similar to a war zone.
-For example, strong winds may leave the streets littered with shingles torn off houses, downed power lines, uprooted trees, and mangled traffic signs.
+Hurricanes bring strong winds and heavy rains.
+After these natural forces move through an inhabited area, it may resemble a war zone.
+For example, strong winds can leave streets littered with shingles torn off houses, downed power lines, uprooted trees, and mangled traffic signs.
 The extent of the damage will depend on the strength of the hurricane, which is determined by the storm’s wind speed.
 The Saffir-Simpson Hurricane Wind Scale outlines the category number and the type of damage that should be expected at each level:

 Category 5: Storms with wind gusts above 155 mph are Category 5, the most dangerous class of hurricanes.
 Only three Category 5 hurricanes have made landfall in the U.S., with Andrew being the most recent one in 1992.
 These hurricanes have the power to destroy well-built homes, causing total roof failure and wall collapse, while also toppling more deeply rooted trees, and turning street signs into dangerous projectiles.
-Hurricanes are also known to bring with them torrential rains that can drop a few inches to several feet in just a short period of time.
+Hurricanes are also known to bring with them torrential rains that can drop a few inches to several feet of water in just a short period of time.
 The amount of rain does not have anything to do with the strength of the storm, but rather how fast it is moving.
-Slow moving storms linger over a given area longer, and so more rain falls.
+Slow-moving storms linger over an area longer, so more rain falls.
 Rainfall can be compounded by wind, lightning, and other elements that can destroy cars, flood homes, crack building foundations, and in the most severe situations, lead to people drowning.

 Steps to Take After a Hurricane

 Unfortunately, even the best attempts to protect one’s property will likely end with some kind of damage in the event of a hurricane.
 If your home or business is damaged in the storm, make sure you take the following steps to ensure your insurance claim is handled promptly and in a fair manner: